OpenEvalProject/evals/manuscripts/elife-87016/v1/manuscript.md

 ## Materials and methods

-## Field experiment
+### Field experiment

 The recorders, Ninja-scan (Little Leonardo, Tokyo, Japan), record triaxial acceleration at a very high time resolution (100 Hz).
 Ninja-scan also records 3D GPS positions (5 Hz), Doppler velocity (5 Hz), temperature (6 Hz), pressure (6 Hz), geomagnetism (6 Hz), and angular velocity (100 Hz).
 There are two types of Ninja-scans with different battery masses (Naruoka et al., 2021).
 Small Ninja-scans weighed 28 g, which is 0.3–0.4% of wandering albatross body mass, and are expected to record for 7 hr.
 Large Ninja-scans weighed 91 g, which corresponds to 0.8–1.3% of wandering albatross body mass, and are expected to record for 65 h.

 Ninja-scans were attached to breeding wandering albatrosses at Possession Island, Crozet archipelago (46°25 S, 51°44 E) in the South Indian Ocean in 2019 and 2020.
 In 2019, 12 small Ninja-scans were attached (in tandem) to 6 individuals.
 On each bird, one recorder had a delay timer so that the two recording periods did not overlap.
 Additionally, 15 birds had individual Ninja-scans attached, of which 8 were small Ninja-scans and 7 were large Ninja-scans.
 In 2020, 10 small Ninja-scans were attached in tandem to 5 individuals.
 Additionally, 19 birds had individual Ninja-scans attached, of which 7 were small Ninja-scans and 12 were large Ninja-scans.
 In summary, 21 and 24 wandering albatrosses were tagged in 2019 and 2020, respectively.
 All experiments were performed from late January to early March of each year, which corresponds to the incubation period of wandering albatrosses.
 Recorders were attached to the back of each bird with waterproof tape (Tesa, Hamburg, Germany) and glue (Loctite; Henkel, Dusseldorf, Germany).
 All recorders were retrieved within 35 days.
 One small Ninja-scan which had been attached in isolation in 2020 did not work correctly.
 The effects of the attached recorders on wandering albatrosses were previously assessed (Phillips et al., 2003; Barbraud and Weimerskirch, 2012) and revealed that small recorders (less than 3% of their body mass) do not negatively impact breeding or foraging behaviors.
 The experiment was conducted as part of Program 109 of the Institut Polaire Paul Emile Victor with permission from the Préfet des Terrs Australes et Antarctiques Françaises, France (permit numbers: 2018-117 and 2019-106).

-## Take-off identification
+### Take-off identification

 First, data recorded on the colony island were eliminated based on the GPS position.
 Then, take-off was determined using the absolute value of the GPS horizontal velocity.
 When wandering albatrosses float on the sea surface (i.e., before take-off), a relatively low speed which is generally below 2.5 m/s, is recorded, while the flying speed exceeds 5 m/s (Weimerskirch et al., 2002).
 Take-off was defined as the moment when the horizontal speed exceeds 4 m/s and rises to a higher speed.
 The soaring (flying) speed occasionally meets this criteria.
 Therefore, the horizontal speed was smoothed using the moving average (20 points: 0.4 s).
 If the horizontal speed crossed the 4 m/s line several times within a short period, they were classed as take-offs for very short flights and were not used in our investigation.
 Therefore, we selected only take-offs that included over 30 s of floating followed by over 30 s of flying.

-## Wind estimation
+### Wind estimation

 Yonehara et al., 2016 proposed estimating the wind speed and direction of seabird flight paths using the sinusoidal curve relationship between flight speed and flight direction.
 When seabirds fly in the air, their flight speed against the ground (ground speed) is mainly affected by the wind speed, which is maximized in tail winds and minimized in headwinds.
 The maximum speed is the sum of the flight speed against air (air speed) and wind speed, whereas the minimum speed is the difference between the air speed and wind speed.
 The relationship between the flight speed (ground speed) and flight direction recorded by the GPS are fitted using a sinusoidal curve (Shimatani et al., 2012).
-We followed the methodology in Yonehara et al., 2016 to collate the flight speed V and flight direction θ data for 5 min after take-off and the curve was fitted using the following equation:V=Va+Vw cos⁡θ+ϕw
+We followed the methodology in Yonehara et al., 2016 to collate the flight speed $V$ and flight direction $\theta$ data for 5 min after take-off and the curve was fitted using the following equation:

+$$
+V=V_{a}+V_{w} cos⁡\theta+ϕ_{w}
+$$

-where Va is the air speed, Vw is the wind speed, and ϕw is the wind direction.
+where $V_{a}$ is the air speed, $V_{w}$ is the wind speed, and $ϕ_{w}$ is the wind direction.
 Ten seconds immediately after the take-off moment was not included in the estimation.
 Following Yonehara et al., 2016, the AIC of the sinusoidal fitting was compared to the linear fitting with a fixed slope of zero.
 When the AIC difference between the linear and sinusoidal fitting was below 2, the estimated results were considered unreliable and discarded.
 Wind speeds and directions were not calculated when take-offs were not followed by over 5 min of flight.
 The sinusoidal fitting was performed using Igor Pro version 8.04 (Wavemetrics, Portland, OR, USA).

-## Wave estimation
+### Wave estimation

 The ocean wave properties experienced by seabirds before take-off were estimated by analyzing the floating motion at the sea surface (Uesaka et al., 2022).
 The wave height was estimated from the vertical GPS displacement records before take-off.
 The estimate requires sufficiently long records of vertical displacement.
 Therefore, the wave height was not calculated for take-offs that did not follow a surface floating time of over 15 min.
 The sampling period of 15 min ensured the reliability of the wave statistics (Whitford et al., 2001) and provided a large volume of estimated wave data.
 The estimate did not include the 10 s before the detected take-off moment.
 We followed the methodology of Uesaka et al., 2022.
 The vertical GPS displacement records were high-pass filtered using a cut-off frequency of 0.07 Hz to eliminate the GPS-derived error (Olynik et al., 2002).
 We separated the time series record of the vertical displacement into individual waves by applying the zero-up-crossing method.
 The mean wave height of the highest third of all individual waves was calculated to provide the significant wave height, which is the most widely used statistical wave parameter (Whitford et al., 2001).

-## Sea surface running by seabirds
+### Sea surface running by seabirds

 Many procellariiformes require a running phase before take-off from the sea surface (Sato et al., 2009).
 However, studies using accelerometers have not focused on the acceleration signal of this behavior.
 Surface running involves asymmetrical leg movements.
 Therefore, the lateral acceleration obtained from the recorder (attached to the back of the seabirds) provided signals derived from the running motion (Figure 8).
 We confirmed that running signals appear in the lateral acceleration records at the moment of take-off by streaked shearwaters (Calonectris leucomelas), which are phylogenetically similar to wandering albatrosses (see Supplementary Information Text and Figure S1).